CasperSchippers/pymeasure/docs/dev/adding_instruments/instrument.rst

     An Enum is a set of symbolic names bound to unique values.
 They are similar to global variables, but they offer a more useful :code:`repr()`, grouping, type-safety, and a few other features.

+An Enum can be combined with a type of value that you want to bind symbolic names to, by multiple inheritance of the type and :code:`Enum` (or :code:`Flag`).
-As our signal values are often integers, the most appropriate enum types are :code:`IntEnum` and :code:`IntFlag`.
+As our signal values are often integers, the most appropriate combinations are :code:`(int, Enum)` and :code:`(int, Flag)`.

-:code:`IntEnum` is the same as :code:`Enum`, but its members are also integers and can be used anywhere that an integer can be used (so their use for composing commands is transparent), but logic/code they appear in is much more legible.
+:code:`(int, Enum)` is the same as :code:`Enum`, but its members are also integers and can be used anywhere that an integer can be used (so their use for composing commands is transparent), but logic/code they appear in is much more legible.

 .. doctest::

-    >>> from enum import IntEnum
+    >>> from enum import Enum
-    >>> class InstrMode(IntEnum):
+    >>> class InstrMode(int, Enum):
     ...
 WAITING = 0x00
     ...
 HEATING = 0x01
     ...
 COOLING = 0x05